Adventures, Kids

 We rented harnesses for the really tall walls, though—more time climbing and less time making fitting adjustments.

-My sister Adelyn was so excited to use her climbing shoes!
-I’m so glad she came because that meant 2 kids could climb simultaneously.
+I’m so glad my sister came so that 2 kids could climb simultaneously.
 She and I got belay certified, and got a good workout on our arms.
+She was so excited to use her climbing shoes!
 L was the best person in our group at figuring out how to tie the double figure eight knots we had to start out with.

 The boys liked to race up.
 Coming down all the kids got a bit scared either from looking down into a straight drop or feeling like they were falling, even when we reassured them we had them with our ropes.
 I’m so proud that they braved it anyway!